rishabh7k/BiteRadius/README.md

 ## Project Overview

-BiteRadius is a full-stack web application with an Express.js backend and a Next.js frontend.
-The backend leverages Node.js and Express.js for efficient server-side operations, with Redis employed for request caching.
-On the frontend, Next.js is used for server-side rendering (SSR), with Zustand managing state.
+BiteRadius is a full-stack web application with an **Express.js** backend and a **Next.js** frontend.
+The backend leverages **Node.js** and **Express.js** for efficient server-side operations, with **Redis** employed for request caching.
+On the frontend, Next.js is used for server-side rendering (SSR), **Tailwind CSS** for styling and **Zustand** for managing state.
 The application integrates the Google Maps JavaScript API for displaying maps and the Google Places API to fetch restaurant information.

 ## Project Description